SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 If you needed to include switches or ``for`` loops to build up part of the drawing, there's no way to do that.
-A result builder lets you rewrite code like this so that it looks more like normal Swift code.
+A result builder lets you rewrite code like this so that it looks like normal Swift code.

 To define a result builder,
 you write the ``@resultBuilder`` attribute on a type declaration.